BRT Sunway Line

 The BRT Sunway Line is a bus rapid transit (BRT) line that is part of the Klang Valley Integrated Transit System servicing the southeastern suburbs of Petaling Jaya, Malaysia.
-It is world's first all-electric Bus Rapid Transit system.
+It is the world's first all-electric Bus Rapid Transit system.

 This line is operated by Rapid Bus and was introduced in 2015 to service the high-density areas of Sunway and Subang Jaya, replacing an earlier proposal plan for the now defunct Sunway Monorail extension.

 The BRT buses have an exclusive right-of-way on an elevated guideway that is not shared with normal road traffic.
 This specially-dedicated and grade separated guideway for BRT Sunway Line buses is almost similar to rapid transit elevated railways.
 However, bus operators other than Rapid Bus, do not have the rights to use it and there is no ramp available from at-grade roads to the elevated guideway.